 In cases where a person has been convicted of a felony charge and it has been deemed a wrongful conviction or the individual has repaid his or her debt to society, a judge may grant a pardon.
 Indeed, sometimes a case can be mishandled by the opposing council or all of the facts were incorrectly decided upon, in which a skilled professional can represent you in the pardons process.

 Schedule Your Consultation

-To learn more about your rights regarding criminal felonies, contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 and schedule your free initial consultation today.
+To learn more about your rights regarding criminal felonies, contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 and schedule your consultation today.